KetanSomvanshi/KetanSomvanshi/blogs/unlocking-efficient-search-with-quickwit.md

       </td>
       <td>
         <ul>
-          <li>As data is fetched from file storage, this is a solution with high latency.
-It is recommended to use Quickwit for scenarios where QPS would be less than 10 and latency can be between 200ms to 500ms.</li>
+          <li>As data is fetched from file storage, this is a solution with high latency.<span style="background-color: green;"> It is recommended to use Quickwit for scenarios where QPS would be less than 10 and latency can be between 200ms to 500ms.</span></li>
           <li>Indexer nodes cannot be scaled horizontally as of now.
 Might be supported in the future.
 This becomes a single point of failure.
 This also hosts API for insertion.</li>
           <li>Not ideal for frequently updated data.
 There is no update API for documents, and once documents are added, they become immutable.
 We can delete and reindex the document as well, but that delete API is not yet provided by Quickwit, and as per them, it would be a costly operation.</li>
           <li>No support for fuzzy search.</li>